saatsky/saatsky/README.md

 - 👋 Hi, I’m @saatsky
-- 👀 I’m interested in Media & Brodcast and IoT
+- 👀 I’m interested in Satellite, Media & Brodcast and IoT
 - 🌱 I’m currently learning ... life hacks
 - 💞️ I’m looking to collaborate on Skyline Dojo Community
 - 📫 How to reach me, via email